Slider Image

 Just some of the yummy food available here.
 Photo: Nunsaram Dhoby Ghaut/Instagram

 Why visit?
-If you are looking to beat the outdoor heat, or searching for a dessert spot or some light bites in Plaza Singapura, Nunsaram Korean Dessert Cafe would be the place to be.
+If you are looking to beat the outdoor heat, or searching for a dessert spot or some light bites in Plaza Singapura, Nunsaram Korean Dessert Cafe is a good stop for authentic Korean desserts and light bites, especially if you’re looking to cool off after a day of shopping.

-Its specialty is bingsu (or Korean shaved ice), but you can also get kimbap (rice rolls), tteokbokki (rice cakes), or hotteok here, reminiscent of the vibrant and tantalising food you would find on the streets of Korea.
+Its speciality is bingsu (Korean shaved ice), but the menu also includes street food favourites such as kimbap, tteokbokki, and hotteok (Korean sweet pancake).
 If you’re wondering, does the food here do justice to its country of origin?
 It’s a resounding “yes” from us.

 For more bingsu places around Singapore, check out our full compilation here